Skip to main content

 17 mentions Positive Neutral Negative

 The gameplay is often described as tedious and lacking in quality, with many players noting that it serves more as a simulation of pay-to-win mechanics rather than providing an engaging experience.
-While the concept and educational aspects about free-to-play mechanics are appreciated, the execution falls short, leading to a boring experience that some find intentionally reflective of real MMO frustrations.
-Overall, the game is seen as a tool for understanding microtransactions, but its outdated mechanics and lack of fun detract from its potential.
+While the concept of exploring free-to-play mechanics is appreciated, the execution falls short, leading to a boring experience that some find insightful but ultimately frustrating.
+Overall, the game prioritizes its educational aspect over enjoyable gameplay, making it a mixed experience for players.

 • “The game is from 2015, so it's going to feel outdated; there's not a single mention of the controversial loot box mechanics found in free-to-play and premium games alike.”